 The V-1 was the infamous German flying bomb, known colloquially as the 'doodlebug' or 'buzz bomb', and officially as the Fieseler FZG-76.
 It was the world's first operational cruise missile – a small automatic airplane made almost entirely of thin welded mild-steel plate.
-Carrying a 900-kg warhead, it was launched from an inclined ramp using a steam catapult and powered by a pulse-jet engine, firing at 45 times a second, that propelled it to speeds of over 580 km/h and a range of over 320 kilometers.
+Carrying a 900-kilogram warhead, it was launched from an inclined ramp using a steam catapult and powered by a pulse-jet engine, firing at 45 times a second, that propelled it to speeds of over 580 kilometers per hour and a range of over 320 kilometers.

 weight (excl. warhead)

 579 km/h (360 mph)

 240 km (150 m)

 One Argus As014 pulse-jet;

 The engine (designed by Schmidt and built by Argus of Germany) consisted of a tube 3.66 meters (144 inches) long, with a maximum diameter of 58.8 centimeters (22 inches), built of steel plate.
 On the inside, near the front end, was a grid bearing a number of flap-valves, which were the only moving parts.
 Nine fuel tubes projected from the grid into three Venturi mixing chambers formed by four louvre bars.
 The fuel tanks had openings of 0.16 centimeter (0.06 in.ch.
 The grid consisted of castings incorporating flap-valves, which contained 126 double rectangular leaves of very thin steel.
 Their inner edges were designed to press together, so that they formed non-return valves.
 When there was high pressure in the combustion chamber they automatically closed, but otherwise easily blew open when air rushed on them from outside.